MikroElektronika/mikrosdk_click_v2/clicks/tamper/DETAILS.md

 ### Application Task

-> This is an example which demonstrates the use of Tamper click board.
+> This is an example which demonstrates the use of Tamper Click board.
-> It detects whether the state of switch on Tamper click is changes to open or to closed.
+> It detects whether the state of switch on Tamper Click is changes to open or to closed.
 > Results are being sent to the Usart Terminal where you can keep track of their changes.

 ```c